calaldees/teachingWorkshops/teacherEducation/cpd.md

 CPD
 ===

+TODO: For computing, there is normally one super advocate in a school to bring everyone along on the journey.
+When that person leaves, the cards fall.
+Are you that person!

 DfE: only 11% of CPD is effective (ciration? heard this on 30/03/2023 Chris Carr STEM PDL leaders conference)

 * Effective CPD (Continued Professional Development)